SupaxInc/data-structure-and-algorithms/README.md

     **Unique uses:**

     - Pretends a list is a linked list by using the indices as pointers
+    - **Solution:**
+        - Step 1: Detect if there’s a cycle
             - A cycle tells us that there was a duplicate somewhere
+            - However, it does not tell us the duplicate value.
+        - Step 2: Find the cycle entry point
-    - The cycle entry point is the duplicate number value (in the case above 2 is the entry point)
+            - The cycle entry point is the duplicate number value (in the case above, 2 is the entry point)
                 - To find entry point, we move 1 by 1 from the beginning and the cycle intersection point
                 - Using mathematical proofs, the distance between entry and intersection is the same, thus finding the cycle entry point.
+            - More intuitive explanation:

+                Once they meet at the cycle intersection where loop was detected:

+                - We know we're somewhere in the loop
+                - If we start a new person at the beginning and have them move at the same pace as someone from the meeting point
+                - They'll meet at the duplicate number
+                - Why?
+Because the duplicate number is where multiple paths converge - it's the 'entrance' to our loop"

 ## 138 - Copy List with Random Pointer